ppaschos/snowmass-connect-docs/docs/index.md

       transfer_input_files = <comma separated files or directories>
       transfer_output_files = <comma separated files or directories>

-* OSG's StashCache for files greater than 1 GB.
+* OSG's StashCache.
+Recommended for files greater than 1 GB each but less than 50 GB total from all files.
 Users can use the stashcp tool to transfer data in their `/collab` space to the remote host.
 You can insert the following command in your execution script to  move data from `/collab/user/<user_id>` to the local directory on remote worker node where your job is running: